skill-collectors/guesstimator/CONTRIBUTING.md

 The frontend uses [Vitest](https://vitest.dev/) for unit testing and [Playwright](https://playwright.dev/) for end-to-end (e2e) testing.

 Unit test coverage should be as close to 100% as is reasonable.
+You can check code coverage by running `npm run coverage`.

 E2E tests should cover basic scenarios mostly for sanity checking after a deploy.

 #### Styles